 Most notably, the viral experience gave Buzzi direct contact with reporters and editors at some of the biggest media outlets around the world.
 Periodically, he sends particularly cool footage—such as a video of a manatee hugging the underside of his kayak—to editors in hopes of publication.
 This both keeps his company on the radar of such outlets and may lead to more viral content.

 Counterintuitively, personal videos he takes from his iPhone or GoPro as opposed to professional photography or drones are more appealing to editors.
-“One editor told me [this content] is more engaging because it makes the viewer feel like they’re actually the ones taking the footage.
+“One editor told me is more engaging because it makes the viewer feel like they’re actually the ones taking the footage.
 I think clear kayaks are eye-catching because they’re relatively new in the outdoor space, and it’s stimulating to your eyes.
 You just want to keep watching it,” says Buzzi.

 Going viral transformed Buzzi’s business by sharing the unique experience his tours provide travelers.
 With a great story, first-person visuals, a strong social media presence and a hefty bit of good fortune, perhaps your company could go viral, too.